MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-enable-disable.md

 ---
-title: Enable and Disable functions in Power Apps
+title: Enable and Disable functions
-description: Reference information including syntax and examples for the Enable and Disable functions in Power Apps.
+description: Reference information including syntax and examples for the Enable and Disable functions.
 author: gregli-msft

 ms.topic: reference